mia-platform/crud-service/docs/10_Overview_and_Usage.md

 It's possible to configure CRUD Service with more than one collection and to scale it horizontally.
 In this section you will learn how to configure, deploy, and use Mia-Platform CRUD Service.

+CRUD Service is available also as an Open Source Software (OSS), you can find the official repository [here](https://github.com/mia-platform/crud-service).

 ## Introduction

 The CRUD Service is a microservice that exposes via Restful API a set of MongoDB Collection.
 CRUD Service is configured in the Console.